A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Model

 \subsection{Initial structure}

-Exterior to the iceline rocks and ices are accreted together as solids.
-We assume that the solid building blocks outside the ice line are composed of 50\% ice and 50\% rock in mass \citep{lodders03}.
+Exterior to the water iceline rocks and ice are {both available} as solids.
+Based on the outer solar system composition water is the most abundant volatile, and it is about half of the solid mass exterior to the water iceline \citep{lodders03}.
+Although ice to rock mass ratio may vary with disk parameters (see discussion in Section~\ref{sec:dsc_unc}), in this study we take the solar system ratio where the solid building blocks outside the iceline are composed of 50\% water ice and 50\% rock by mass.
 It is unclear whether the ice and rock stay mixed during the accretion process.
 Some models of solid accretion suggest evaporation of the ices in the envelope, while the rocks accreted to form the core \citep{podolak88,horiikoma11,venturini16}.
-However, later studies show that rocks also dissolve in the deep envelope when the core mass is smaller than a few Earth masses \citep{brouwers18,valletta19,brouwers20}.
-Although ice vaporises at higher altitudes, when both ice and rock vaporises in the envelope they may tend to mix \citep{lock17}.
+However, later studies show that rocks also dissolve in the deep envelope of the growing planet, already when the planet reaches a mass of a few Earth masses \citep{boden18,brouwers18,valletta19,brouwers20}.
+Although ice vaporizes at higher altitudes, when both ice and rock vaporize in the envelope they may tend to mix \citep{lock17}.
 In addition, large accreted solids that reach the deep interior without breaking (e.g., km size planetesimals), keep the ice to rock ratio in the deep interior similar to the ratio in the disk.
-Clearly, the exact ice and rock distribution in the interior requires further studies.
-Yet, formation studies hint that significant fractions of ice and rock are expected to be mixed in the planet interior at the end of the formation phase.
-For simplicity, and as a first order study, we assume here that all of the ice and rock are initially mixed in the interior.
+Clearly, the initial ice and rock distribution in the interior requires further studies, but formation studies hint that some fractions of ice and rock may be mixed in the planet interior at the end of the formation phase.
+For simplicity, and as a first step, we assume here that all of the ice and rock are initially mixed in the interior.